 groups with no paid staff and an annual budget of less than $1000 can have

 hosting and email for no charge.

-Chebucto Community Net is a member of ACORN-NS, the Atlantic Canada
+Chebucto Community Net is an Associate (non-voting) Member of ACORN-NS, the Atlantic Canada

 The Key Players